pmlave/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 10. List records of the new table that match specific tags.
 11. List all records matching certain tags where the score tag >= 10.
 12. Update the score tag value of a certain user.
+13. Delete any records where score <= 5.